 The migration year 2021 will be shaped by two sets of drivers.
 First, there are the long-term drivers related to conflict, economic imbalances, socio-economic development and demographic imbalances.
-And second, there are the migration-related effects of the COVID-19 pandemic that had their impacts already last year and will linger on well into 2021.
+And second, there are the migration related effects of the COVID-19 pandemic that had their impacts already last year and will linger on well into 2021.

-A migration outlook for 2021 must assume that the previously observed drivers will continue to increase the global potentials for international migration.
-Conflict will continue to play a particular role and increase flight and displacement as a proportion of total migration flows.
+A migration outlook for 2021 will have to assume that the previously observed drivers will continue to increase the global potentials for international migration.
+Conflict will continue to play a particular role and increase the share of flight and displacement among migration flows.

-The COVID-19 pandemic has affected populations in all parts of the world but it has hit migrants and vulnerable populations particularly hard.
-In addition to the loss of life, migrants faced health hazards and had to cope with mobility restrictions and lost income opportunities more often than other groups.
-Migrant remittances dropped by 14 % in 2020, making it difficult for migrant families to cover school fees for their children, medical expenses, housing costs or even food.
-Global labour income decreased by more than 10 %, equivalent to the loss of more than 240 million jobs.
-In most countries and regions of origin for migration, the pandemic has further aggravated political and economic instability and turned existing hardships into severe humanitarian crises.
-This trend is likely to continue in 2021, indicating increased migration pressures as well.
-The latter will be boosted by unequal access to coronavirus vaccines among the world regions and resulting uneven paths to economic recovery.
+The COVID-19 pandemic affected populations in all parts of the world but it hit migrants and vulnerable populations particularly hard.
+In addition to the loss of human lives, migrants disproportionally often faced health hazards, had to cope mobility restrictions and lost income opportunities.
+Migrant remittances dropped by 14 % in 2020; making it difficult for migrant families to cover school fees of their children, medical expenses, housing costs or even food.
+Global labour income decreased by more than 10 percent, equalling the loss of more than 240 million jobs.
+In most countries and regions of origin of migration, the pandemic has further aggravated political and economic instability and turned existing hardships to severe humanitarian crises.
+This trend is likely to continue in 2021, implying increased migration pressures as well.
+The latter will be reinforced by an unequal access to coronavirus vaccines among the world regions and resulting uneven paths to economic recovery.

 The pandemic will not bring an end to migration.
 On the contrary, it will further aggravate the global economic imbalances and will increase the pressure on people to migrate in search of a decent living or a better future.
-When the EU Member States introduced travel restrictions in March, irregular arrivals decreased at the most drastic rate on record.
-In April, the related numbers were almost 80 % lower than during the same month the previous year.
+When the EU Member States introduced travel restrictions in March, irregular arrivals decreased in the most drastic fashion on record.
+In April the related numbers were almost 80 % lower than during the same month of last year.
 But as soon as travel restrictions were lifted, figures went up again and reached pre-pandemic levels in July.
-By the end of the year, they had only fallen by 7.8 % in comparison to the previous year.
-Asylum applications submitted in EU Member States decreased more significantly, by 25.6 % compared to 2019, but this was also a result of delayed admissions and the ceasing of flights from Latin America.
+By the end of the year they had only fell by 7.8 % in comparison to last year.
+Asylum applications submitted in EU Member States decreased more significantly by 25.6 % compared to 2019 but this was also a result of delayed admissions and the ceasing of flights from Latin America.
 COVID-19 had a dampening effect on irregular migration and asylum but the effect was less pronounced than one might have expected.